MCP Integration

 3. AI reads your source code and fixes it

-Brakit tracks findings across the open → fixing → resolved lifecycle automatically.
-If a fix doesn't stick and the issue reappears, it moves back to open, so neither you nor the AI miss a regression.
+Brakit tracks issues across the open → fixing → resolved lifecycle automatically.
+If a fix doesn't stick and the issue reappears, it moves to regressed.
+Endpoints that haven't been hit in a while move to stale.

-Every finding brakit detects goes through a lifecycle:
+Every issue brakit detects goes through a lifecycle:

 Open